-Course code and title MiRAS 106 - Records, Archives and Law Permanent staff Dr. Sarah Markiewicz, Assistant Professor, University of Poitiers (France) Dates October, 3-13th, 2023 Course description This course covers the concepts and theories in Law and in Archival Science regarding the digital environment.
-The course includes a discussion of interdisciplinarity between Law and Archival Science but also into each academic area, the confrontation of their own traditional principles to the digital environment.
+Course code and title MiRAS 106 - Records, Archives and Law Permanent staff Prof. Brunessen Bertrand, University of Rennes (France) Dates October, 16 - 27th, 2023 Course description This course covers the concepts and theories in Law and Archival Science regarding the digital environment.
+The course includes a discussion of interdisciplinarity between Law and Archival Science but also each academic area, the convergence of both areas traditional principles to the digital environment.
 The course will include study of different bodies / branches of Law.
-Classes will be dedicated to a reminder of essential topics in (e-)electronic management of digitized or natively digital documents such as: Personal Data Protection Law (mainly online issues), Open Data Law (mainly online issues and in the public sector) and Cybersecurity Law and its link with documents or archives.
+Classes will be dedicated to essential topics in (e-)electronic management of digitized or natively digital documents such as: Personal Data Protection Law (mainly online issues), Open Data Law (mainly online issues and in the public sector) and Cybersecurity Law and its link to documents or archives.
 Classes will go deeper in (E-)Records Management Law focusing on Digitalization Law and attached standards.
 Another one will go beyond Cybersecurity Law covering Cybercriminality Law and Criminal Law Aspects of Forgery Act which is an extension of the Intellectual Property Law course.
-The last new one will deal with the really news technologies involving in the electronic records and archives management such as blockchain, cloud, Artificial Intelligence, QR-code, holograms, etc. Even it is a Law course, it will make connection with relevant technical standards when it is useful.
+The last new one will deal with the quite recent technologies involving in the electronic records and archives management such as blockchain, cloud, Artificial Intelligence, QR-code, holograms, etc. Even it is a Law course, it will make a connection to the relevant technical standards where it is useful.
 Each of the 10 evening sessions will consist of 3-hour lecture (except on Thursday; just 1,5-hour tutorial and a mock examination) and before or after 1-hour tutorial per morning session (except on Thursday, where they are extended to 1,5-hour).
 On the 10 hours dedicated to tutorials, 3 hours will focus on how to acquire the relevant methodology to apply for the 2 mock examinations (a 1,5-hour examination on Thursday morning, each week) and the final examination in January.
 The 4 other hours will be used to check students' knowledge acquisition, after each session, during the first hour of the next day session.
 Course learning outcomes Continuous assessment (50%) Upon completion of this course, students will demonstrate their ability to: 1.
 Judge differences between paper documents and e-documents and their practical managements and legal regimes, respectively.
 2. Assemble legal requirements / needs / precepts and archival science requirements / needs / precepts in a digital environment to propose an interdisciplinary approach (law / archival science) face to a technical-legal issue in the digital world.
 3. Select legal references and catalogue which branch/body of laws is/are involved but also technical standards regarding a specific situation.
 4. Apply this content course in a public or private sector work position, and not just the public sector side of archives.
 5. Argue with a lawyer, based on his/her legal concepts or references and make him/her understand / be sensitive to your archival science needs: promoting interdisciplinary dialogue.
 Case studies examinations Home reading and report Final assessment (50%) 3H-sitting-examination - case study